Where Can My Supply Chain Career Take Me?

 Because of that, the visibility of supply chain professionals within organizations has increased.
 No longer just someone placing a purchase order, but an expert driving value throughout the organization.

-In the past year, I’ve had three friends tell me that their high school aged son or daughter is planning to go into supply chain.
+In the past year, Marion has had three friends tell him that their high-school-aged son or daughter is planning to go into a supply chain career.

 Entry level supply chain jobs provide a great opportunity for young supply chain professionals to get a 360-degree view of the company they work for.
-Buyers, planner, supply chain analysts and other positions work with Finance, Sales, Research and Development, Marketing, Engineering, Quality and other functions.
+Buyers, planners, supply chain analysts, and other positions work with Finance, Sales, Research and Development, Marketing, Engineering, Quality, and other functions.
 That kind of visibility can be invaluable to a young professional trying to figure out what’s next.

 Supply Chain Middle Management

 The supply chain middle management career move is a true inflection point in the supply chain professionals career path.
 Before this point, a young supply chain professional was not permanently marked.

 A supply chain analyst can grow up to be almost anything.
 Same with the buyer or the planner or the coordinator.
 But spend a few years as a purchasing manager or planning manager or inventory manager or strategic sourcing manager, and that’s who you’ll end up being.

 Even if you weren’t thinking about staying in purchasing for your entire career, after your LinkedIn profile lists you as a purchasing guy or gal for years upon years on end, that’s how the rest of the world is going to view you.

 If you’re in a supply chain middle management role and have been doing it for a few years, you should consider lobbying your employer to change your job title from purchasing manager or planning manager or inventory manager or strategic sourcing manager to supply chain manager.
 There’s a halfway decent chance that your employer won’t know the difference between purchasing or planning or inventory control or strategic sourcing and supply chain and allow you to make the change.